mucommander/mucommander/package/readme.txt

 muCommander is a lightweight, cross-platform file manager with a dual-pane interface.
 It runs on any operating system with Java support (Mac OS X, Windows, Linux, *BSD, Solaris...).

-Documentation can be found at http://trac.mucommander.com/ .

-Please visit the muCommander forums (http://www.mucommander.com/forums) to ask questions, suggest features or report a bug.
+Please visit the muCommander project page on GitHub (https://github.com/mucommander) to ask questions, suggest features, report a bug or browse documentation.
 Your feedback is always welcome!

 Official website: http://www.mucommander.com
 Copyright (C) 2002-2014 Maxence Bernard.